vuusale/ReportGenie/README.md

 ```bash
 flask run
 ```
-4. Open the app: Navigate to `http://localhost` in your browser.
+4. Open the app: Navigate to `http://localhost:8000` in your browser.

 Now you’re ready to enter your findings and let the Genie do the rest!

 ### ✨ Features

 - Vulnerability Input Forms: Tell the Genie what you’ve uncovered—vulnerabilities, impact, remediation—it handles the rest.
-- Add as Many Vulnerabilities as You Want: Need more space?
-Click "Add Vulnerability," and voilà!
-A new form appears as if by magic.
+- Add Unlimited Vulnerabilities: Easily add as many vulnerabilities as you need without any hassle.
+- Rich Text Editing: The text fields support rich text formatting, allowing you to enhance your content with various styling options.
+- Store Project Details: Save all your pentest project information securely within the app.
+No more scattered notes or lost details.
-- Clean, Professional Report Output: Genie delivers a formatted, professional pentest report ready to impress your client or boss.
+- Professional Report: Generate clean, professionally formatted reports ready to impress your clients or boss.
-- Client & Project Info: Input details like the project name, client name, and date to customize your report.
+- Edit and Delete Past Projects: Need to update a report or remove an old project?
+The Genie allows you to do everything effortlessly.
+- Download Reports Anytime: Access and download reports of your past projects whenever you need them.
+Your reports are just a click away.
+- Set Default Settings: Customize default settings to match your preferred report style or company standards, saving you time on every project.
+- Define Custom Fields: Need to add specific information unique to your project?
+Define custom fields in your pentest report for complete flexibility.
 - Fast & Simple: No more hours lost to formatting—just wish for a report, and it’s done.

 > [!WARNING]
 > **Pro tip: Don’t ask the Genie for infinite wishes.
 It’s a pentest reporting tool, not a loophole in magical contracts.**

 ### 🛠️ Tech stack